OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 #### How to Prevent

-1. Store the token using the browser *sessionStorage* container, or use javascript *closures* with *private* variables
+1. Store the token using the browser *sessionStorage* container, or use JavaScript *closures* with *private* variables
 1. Add it as a *Bearer* HTTP `Authentication` header with JavaScript when calling services.
 1. Add [fingerprint](JSON_Web_Token_for_Java_Cheat_Sheet.md#token-sidejacking) information to the token.

 By storing the token in browser *sessionStorage* container it exposes the token to being stolen through a XSS attack.
 However, fingerprints added to the token prevent reuse of the stolen token by the attacker on their machine.
 To close a maximum of exploitation surfaces for an attacker, add a browser [Content Security Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) to harden the execution context.

-An alternative to storing token in browser *sessionStorage* is to use javascript private variable or Closures.
-In this, access to all web requests are routed through a javascript module that encapsulates the token in a private variable which can not be accessed other than from within the module.
+An alternative to storing token in browser *sessionStorage* is to use JavaScript private variable or Closures.
+In this, access to all web requests are routed through a JavaScript module that encapsulates the token in a private variable which can not be accessed other than from within the module.

 *Note:*